Saudi arabia Country Commercial Guide

 Dental Services: The dental care service sector is anticipated to grow due to an increase in dental care spending, growing penetration by insurance coverage, and increase in the per capita income.
 There is a strong demand for dental treatment and improved access to preventive and cosmetic dental care.
 Opportunities exist for companies that provide advanced treatments, solutions, and equipment in the areas of Endodontics, Prosthodontics, Implantology, Orthodontics, Dental Cosmetics/Restoration Services, and Periodontics.

-Digital Health: In part catalyzed by the COVID-19 pandemic, Saudi Arabia is expected to be one of the fastest-growing digital health markets in the GCC region.
+• Digital Health: Saudi Arabia is one of the fastest-growing digital health markets in the GCC region.
 The government has allocated $1.5 billion for healthcare IT and digital transformation programs.
 The MOH established an e-Health strategy to utilize telemedicine to improve the accessibility and quality of care in remote areas.
 Saudi Arabia’s telehealth adoption rate is approximately 70 percent, and almost 34 percent of the young physicians use AI to facilitate diagnoses.
 In March 2022, Saudi Arabia launched Seha Virtual Hospital, the largest e-health provider of its kind in the world and the first in the Middle East.
 Seha remotely supports 130 hospitals around the country and provides more than 30 specialized services.

-Health Insurance: Key growth drivers for this sector include an increase in the insured population, the gradual application of mandatory health insurance measures, (e.g., medical insurance is now a requirement to renew residency for expats, for all Saudis working in the private sector, and for tourists’ visa applications.
+• Health Insurance: Key growth drivers for this sector include an increase in the insured population, the gradual application of mandatory health insurance measures, (e.g., medical insurance is now a requirement to renew residency for expats, for all Saudis working in the private sector, and for tourist visa applications.
+Public hospitals are available to all.
+The Cooperative Health Insurance Law requires non-Saudis working in Saudi Arabia be provided with health insurance, which can be used for private hospitals and health facilities.
 Stricter government enforcement measures are expected to increase medical insurance coverage across the business community.
 For more information, access the Saudi Central Bank’s 2021 Saudi Insurance Market Report on the SAMA website.
 In 2023, Cigna Worldwide Insurance Co. became the first foreign health insurance company to receive a license to operate as a health insurer in Saudi Arabia.

 Resources